Thunder (Jessie J song): Reception

 On 18 October 2013, Jessie J announced that "Thunder" was chosen for release as the third single from Alive and also debuted the single's art work on her Instagram page alongside the caption: "My next UK single is…".
 It officially impacted European contemporary and rhythmic radio stations on 26 November 2013.
 On 6 December, the single was released digitally and as a CD single, which contained the album version of the song and producer Erik Arbores's remix of the song.
 Following its release, "Thunder" first appeared in the top 40 of the UK Singles Chart at number 40.
 One week later, it climbed nine places to 31, then another thirteen places to number 18 the week after.

 Music video

 The accompanying music video was directed by Emil Nava.
-As her Christian faith took on an important role in the development of both Alive and "Thunder", it was significantly incorporated into production of the video.
+As her Christian faith took on an important role in the development of both Alive and "Thunder", it was significantly incorporated into the production of the video.
 "That's why in the video I'm levitating, that feeling of being lifted to the light," Jessie told The Mirror.
 The clip sees her demonstrate some more classic dance moves.
 In it, she is shown with a short blond cropped hairstyle and wears a skin-toned bodysuit with strategically placed black embroidery and a slinky black cape.
 She also channels a more gothic look, with dark eye makeup and dark red lipstick.
 Jessie levitates, dances in the sand and in front of a car as lights flash around her.